 The Office of Research and Sponsored Programs may conduct comprehensive grant searches for faculty, as well as monitor specific sponsors or grant mechanisms.
-The best quality search can be conducted when a faculty member schedules a meeting with RGD staff to discuss the idea or endeavor for which he/she is seeking grant funds.
-This allows the RGD staff member assigned to better understand the nature of the proposed project, the time frame for the project, and the approximate amount of funding required.
-Following a visit by an RGD staff member, a grant search will then be conducted and a grant opportunity report provided to the requesting faculty member within 10 business days.
+The best quality search can be conducted when a faculty member schedules a meeting with ORSP staff to discuss the idea or endeavor for which he/she is seeking grant funds.
+This allows the ORSP staff member assigned to better understand the nature of the proposed project, the time frame for the project, and the approximate amount of funding required.
+Following a visit by an ORSP staff member, a grant search will then be conducted and a grant opportunity report provided to the requesting faculty member within 10 business days.
 In lieu of a meeting, the Request for Grant Search Form may be submitted.

 In addition to external funding opportunities, Southeast Missouri State University has two primary campus-wide mechanisms for promoting scholarly activity, quality instruction and professional development for University faculty.